 Now is not the time to be general or generic.
 If you have customers in Charleston, South Carolina and one of their major fears is downtime related to a hurricane, talk about backup and disaster recovery through that lens.
-Let them know that you have a plan in place to help them deal with massive power outages.
+Let them know you have a plan to help them deal with massive power outages.
 Talk about exactly what you would do in that situation to get them back online.

-That audience focus – and that specificity – will matter a great deal in the minds of your customers.
+That unique audience focus – and that specificity – will matter a great deal in the minds of your customers.

 Finally, you should always be honest with no exceptions about what you do and, more importantly, what you can do for someone else.

 Far too many MSP websites promise the moon to their customers.
-They guarantee the fastest response times, the highest availability and more.
+They guarantee the fastest response times, the highest availability, and more.
 The problem is that when you go overboard about how perfect your services are, really what you’re doing is losing trust in your visitors.
 If you promise them the moon, they’ll expect it – and the minute you don’t deliver, they’re back looking for other MSP websites to try out.

 Talk about where the problems are going to come from.
 Talk about how switching IT providers isn’t necessarily the easiest task in the world.
 But when you say that you’ll do everything in your power to make the transition go as smoothly as possible, at that point people are going to start to believe you – which may very well be the most important benefit of all.